MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 category: 0
 ---

 Last week, I received a new computer, as the one I had was showing signs of weakness.
-Lucky me!!
+Lucky me!
 Because of this, I had to install and to configure a set of tools and IDEs that I sometimes use for my work.

 Among these, there is [Postman](https://www.postman.com/).
 I realized it had changed quite a lot, compared to the rather old version I was still using on my computer...
 As I went through its setup to connect to a Genesys Cloud organization to send Platform API requests, I thought I could share the "how to" in this blog, if this can save time for some of you.